telerik/ajax-docs/controls/panelbar/data-binding/binding-to-datatable.md

 ````

->note The **ParentID** of the root items must be **null** (**nothing**).
+>tip The **ParentID** of the root items must be **null** (**nothing**).
 If for some reason the data source comes without null values for the ParentID column, you must either fix the data by writing code to modify ParentID values in the DataTable, or use a query that returns the expected value (null).
 For example:
 >SELECT ID, Text, IF(ParentID = 0, NULL, ParentID) FROM tblData
 >